Australian Pacific Touring: Introduction into the global market

 In May 2001, APT sold its fleet of 90 coaches to a consortium of Cobb & Co, Dysons and Sid Fogg's with each holding an equal share.
 Removing the coach fleet redefined APT as a tour operator, highlighted by the purchase in June 2001, of a stake in a specialist luxury operator to remote destinations with a focus on cruises, tours by Private Jet and overland tours using trains, river ships and coaches.

 Responding to changing market demand, APT ceased operating camping tours in Australia in 2001 and expanded into other domestic enterprises purchasing Sahara Tours, an 18-vehicle touring business operating in Central Australia.
 In 2003, this was complemented by the purchase of Billy Can Tours operating around the Northern Territory's Top End.
 In the same year a 60% shareholding in Kimberley Wilderness Adventures was purchased from the Wunan Foundation, with its network of camps in the Kimberley region of Western Australia.
 In 2003/04, APT made the move into the youth and adventure travel market by purchasing shares in domestic tour operator Connections, from James Nathan, and a minority stake in European tour operator Topdeck, with its founders.

 In 2005, APT entered another expanding travel market when the company invested in river cruise business AmaWaterways, in partnership with longtime friend and North American tour expert, Jimmy Murphy and cruising expert, Rudi Schriner.

 In 2006 APT licensed the operation of APT Day Tours in Melbourne and Sydney to Dallas Newton, former APT General Manager with coaches in Sydney provided by Crowthers.

 In June 2009, APT advanced onto the Russian travel scene by purchasing a 51% stake in the UK train operator GW Travel – a leading provider of long-distance luxury rail journeys, which operates private trains throughout Russia and its former Republics, as well as through Mongolia and China.
 In 2012, this was renamed to Golden Eagle Luxury Trains (GELT).

 In June 2012 APT became partners and shareholders with leading UK cruise specialist Noble Caledonia and its luxury expedition ship MS Island Sky.

 In July 2012 APT entered a license agreement with AAT Kings to provide all APT day touring and short breaks in Melbourne, Sydney and the Northern Territory, with the latter to provide all ground transport.
 This saw some AAT Kings coaches repainted in APT livery.

 In January 2014 Geoff McGeary was awarded a Medal of the Order of Australian (OAM) for services to Tourism in the 2014 Australia Day Honours.

 In April 2019 the APT Travel Group announced the formation of OneTomorrow, a philanthropic charitable fund operated by the business, chaired by Robert McGeary (son of Geoff McGeary).

-In July 2019 the APT Travel Group launched the TravelGlo brand.
+In 2026, APT Luxury Travel expanded into the North American market, offering tours and cruises to travellers in the United States and Canada.
+The expansion also included key tour operators from the broader APT Travel Group brands including Travelmarvel, Captain's Choice and Botanica World Discoveries.